-The Biennale has been one of the most prestigious cultural institutions in the world for over a century.
+The Venice Biennale has been one of the most prestigious cultural institutions in the world for over a century.
 Constantly searching to be at the forefront of creative thinking in both Art and Architecture, it is no wonder it attracts such a daunting number of visitors.
 However, in these cooler months as it draws to a close, you will find that it is the perfect time to visit.
-With fewer people it is easier to take your time and really appreciate the different responses of the national pavilions to the shared theme of- RECORDING FROM THE FRONT.
-This was born out of a desire to share universal problems and solutions that each country is encountering with its housing crisis.
-This year you will find 61 pavilions in total, mostly in the Giardini but 20 of these are located in the Aresenale.
+With fewer people traversing the city, it is easier to take your time and really appreciate the different exhibitions shown throughout the various national pavilions.
+Each pavilion will provide work that represents the 2016 Venice Biennale theme of RECORDING FROM THE FRONT,which was born out of a desire to share universal problems and solutions that each country encounters with its own housing crisis.
+In 2016’s Biennale, there are 61 pavilions in total, mostly in the Giardini but 20 of these are located in the Aresenale.

-One of the great discoveries of learning a new language is when suddenly you are faced with the challenge of explaining simple words, which previously you have never thought twice about.
+One of the great discoveries of language is when you suddenly must challenge simple words, which previously you’ve never thought twice about.

-(in my opinion) A House is the structure, the physical four walls in which a person will live, and a home is the place that holds everything we associate with ourself, that we have chosen.
-Our family, our routine, our animals, plants, bed.
+In my opinion, a House is the structure.
+It’s the physical four walls in which a person will live.
+A Home, on the other hand, is the place that holds everything we associate with ourself: o ur family, our routine, our animals, plants, bed are all encompassed here.

-Anyway on the foggy Tuesday morning that I went to visit there were so few people that you feel far from the streets of Venice centre, and even further from the predicted crowds of Biennale during summer.
-I know for a fact that I definitely did not have a chance to visit all of the Pavillions, however in my opinion (I promise you, an unbiased one) the pavilion of GRAN BRETAGNE is worth visiting for their novel approach to ‘possession’.
+On the foggy Tuesday morning that I visited the Biennale, there were few people.
+It felt refreshingly far from the streets of Venice center, as well as the classic summer Biennale crowds.
+Although I did not have a chance to visit all of the Pavilions (as there are so many!)
+To offer a full breakdown, the one of GREAT BRETAGNE is worth visiting for their novel approach to ‘possession’.
 After that, the talk of the town seems to be the life size swimming pool installation created by the Australian pavilion and the Norwegian Pavilion to me raised many promising ideas for nature within architecture.

-Despite entering with my own beliefs, everyone of these was playfully challenged.
+Despite entering with my own beliefs, each one of these was playfully challenged.
 I left with a new and positive view of the future of housing, and above all a respect for those who are designing the way we will live in trying times.

 – The whole Biennale is closed on Mondays.